How to Break Into Investment Banking From a Non-Target School

 The Reality for Non-Target Students

 If you are at a non-target school, your resume will not make it through the initial screen at most bulge bracket banks.
 This is not because you are less capable — it is because banks receive thousands of applications and use university name as a crude filter.
+To illustrate the scale: Jefferies received over 25,000 applications for its summer analyst class and admitted 338 — an acceptance rate of 1.35%.
 The system is imperfect and unfair, but it is the reality you are working within.

 The good news: the filter can be bypassed.
 Non-target students break into top IB roles every year.
 They just use a different playbook.